paskaran/SLaMowJ/README.md

 Version v1.0
 ------------

-SLaMowJ is a simple n-gram language model framwork.
+SLaMowJ is a simple n-gram language model framework.
 With SLaMowJ a user has the possibility to create a  database which contains words and their possible (n-1) following words.
 (For more information about n-gram model see: https://en.wikipedia.org/wiki/N-gram)